Khoirulmizan/Time-Series/README.md

 1. Open the `ARIMA_Forex_Model_Prediction.Rmd` file in RStudio or your preferred R environment.
 2. Make sure the `forex_data.csv` file is in the same directory as the .Rmd file.
 3. Run the R Markdown document to see the analysis, visualizations, and results.

-## Contributing

-Contributions to this project are welcome.
-Please follow these steps to contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Contact